 There is not one specific asset class that outperforms another year in and year out.
 It will vary over time.
 No two asset classes respond and react in the same way to world events.
 Which is why diversification is key.

-Diversifying WITHIN the Asset Class
+Diversifying WITHIN an Asset Class

 Then the next thing to consider once you have determined what level of risk you are willing to take on and your investment time horizon – you then drill down to determine how best to invest within that asset class.